PyLops/pylops/docs/source/adding.rst

 called ``dtype`` with the data type object (:obj:`np.dtype`) of the model and data, and the third called ``explicit`` with a boolean (``True`` or ``False``) identifying if the operator can be inverted by a direct solver or requires an iterative solver.
-This member is ``True`` if the operator has also a member ``A`` that contains the matrix to be inverted like for example in the :py:class:`lops.MatrixMult` operator, and it will be ``False`` otherwise.
+This member is ``True`` if the operator has also a member ``A`` that contains the matrix to be inverted like for example in the :py:class:`pylops.MatrixMult` operator, and it will be ``False`` otherwise.
 In this case we have another member called ``d`` which is equal to the input vector containing the diagonal elements of the matrix we want to multiply to the model and data.